8-BitRhyon/Wannacry-Dashboard/README.md

 ## Overview

-**Project Aghoy** re-imagines the traditional cybersecurity case study as an immersive, 8-bit Incident Command Center.
+**Project Aghoy** "re-imagines" the traditional cybersecurity case study as an immersive, 8-bit Incident Command Center.

 Instead of reading a static PDF report, users interact with a **Simulated AI Operating System** to uncover tactical failures (EternalBlue), strategic mitigations (The Kill Switch), and operational lessons (Patch Management) from the historic WannaCry outbreak.